org-arl/unet-blog/_posts/2021-04-21-frequency-band-control-in-unetstack.md

 To complete the picture of bandwidth control, it must be noted that the signal that is transmitted not only has a data modulated portion, but also a detection preamble at the start.
 This is usually a pseudo random noise signal or m-sequences, hyperbolic chirp (HFM) etc that has good auto correlation properties.

-[Preamble class](https://unetstack.net/javadoc/3.3/org/arl/yoda/Preamble.html) provides both the above types of preambles via the methods such as mseq()(..), hfmUpSweep(..), hfmDownSweep(..). allows controlling the bandwidth and centre frequency of the preamble.
+[Preamble class](https://unetstack.net/javadoc/3.3/org/arl/yoda/Preamble.html) provides both the above types of preambles via the methods such as mseq()(..), hfmUpSweep(..), hfmDownSweep(..).
+It allows controlling the bandwidth and centre frequency of the preamble.

-Lets look at one of them
+Let's look at one of them
 `public static Preamble hfmDownSweep(int len, int sps, float fc)`
-- `len` is the number of baseband samples.
+- `len` is the number of baseband samples
 - `sps` controls the bandwidth
   Preamble bandwidth = baseband bandwidth/sps.
 Note that sps must be an integer.
   Thus for Unet audio, sps=4 creates a bandwidth of 12kHz/4 = 3kHz.